Ādittapariyāya Sutta: Related canonical discourses

-While the central metaphor of burning combined with "the all" (sense bases, etc.) make this discourse unique in the Pali Canon, its core message can be found throughout, condensed and embellished in a number of instructive ways.
+While the central metaphor of burning combined with "the all" (sense bases, etc.) make this discourse unique in the Pāli canon, its core message can be found throughout, condensed and embellished in a number of instructive ways.

 Andhabhūta/Addhabhūta Sutta (SN 35.29)

-The very next discourse listed in the Samyutta Nikaya (SN 35.29) is nearly identical with the Fire Sermon with the significant exception that, instead of the central metaphor of the senses being "aflame" (āditta), this next discourse uses a different metaphor.
-Bhikkhu Bodhi notes that different editions of the Tipitaka vary as to what this subsequent discourse's central metaphor is: Sinhala editions use the term andhabhūta – meaning "figuratively blinded" or "ignorant" – while the Burmese edition and commentary use addhabhūta – meaning "weighed down."
+The very next discourse listed in the Saṃyutta Nikāya (SN 35.29) is nearly identical with the Fire Sermon with the significant exception that, instead of the central metaphor of the senses being "aflame" (āditta), this next discourse uses a different metaphor.
+Bhikkhu Bodhi notes that different editions of the Tipiṭaka vary as to what this subsequent discourse's central metaphor is: Sinhala editions use the term andhabhūta – meaning "figuratively blinded" or "ignorant" – while the Burmese edition and commentary use addhabhūta – meaning "weighed down."
 Regardless which edition is referenced, both the Fire Sermon and this subsequent discourse, with their seemingly diametric similes of burning and oppressiveness, underline that the senses, their objects and associated mental impressions are unto themselves beyond our complete control and are aversive; and, thus provide the escape of disenchantment, dispassion and release.

 Āditta Sutta (SN 22.61)

-In this discourse, instead of describing the sense bases (ayatana) as being aflame, the Buddha describes the five aggregates (khandha) in this manner:
+In this discourse, instead of describing the sense bases (āyatana) as being aflame, the Buddha describes the five aggregates (khandha) in this manner:

 "Bhikkhus, form is burning, feeling is burning, perception is burning, volitional formations are burning, consciousness is burning.
 Seeing thus, bhikkhus, the instructed noble disciple experiences revulsion towards form ... feeling ... perception ... volitional formations ... consciousness ....
 Through dispassion [this mind] is liberated...."